Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 Where the FCO has already expressed substantial competition concerns, the parties may consider withdrawing their merger notification.
 A withdrawal has the benefit of avoiding a formal prohibition decision, thereby also avoiding a detailed publication of the case and the creation of an unwanted precedent.

-Do third parties have a right of appeal?
 Third parties that were admitted as intervening parties during a merger control procedure may appeal the Federal Cartel Office’s formal (Phase II) clearance decision.
+A ministerial authorisation may be appealed only by a third party claiming direct infringement of its rights.
 Non-objection (Phase I) clearance letters may not be appealed.